The Process

 7. Films are distributed on our own global streaming site behind a paywall.

-8. Cast and crew share 100% of all profits based on time on set.
+8. Cast and crew share 94% of all profits based on time on set.
 The only deductions from the gross are 3-5% to cover credit card processing fees and bandwidth.
-We reserve the right to increase bandwidth deductions if your film is viewed frequently and uses a lot of bandwidth.
+We reserve the right to increase bandwidth deductions if your film is frequently viewed and consumes a lot of bandwidth.
 Of course, that would mean you are earning more money.

 9. No actor ever pays for anything